 The Operations Specialist position is an integral part of the continuous efficient operations of Johnston Student Center.
 The work of the Operations Specialists can be summarized in four different categories.
 The primary responsibilities are maintaining a clean facility, meeting room setups and restoration of equipment after use, service to patrons, guests, students, faculty and staff who are using the facility, assistance with the security of Johnston Student Center, which includes continuous patrolling as well as securing of interior and exterior doors at the end of the day.

 GLC Building Manager

 Building Managers support the Graduate Life Center at Virginia Tech.
 This position works closely with the Student Engagement and Campus Life Operations Coordinator and the Graduate School to provide services to the patrons of the GLC.
 This includes providing excellent customer service, oversight of the information desk, reserving rooms, basic cleaning (wiping tables, vacuuming, etc.), administrative support, marketing, and clerical duties.
-Shift hours vary but may require Saturdays and may include early morning, day, evening, weekend and holiday hours as needed.
+Shift hours vary but may require weekends and may include early morning, day, evening, and holiday hours as needed.

 Lead Recreation Assistant

 Directs and organizes several types of recreation programs, including leagues and tournaments.
 Serves as a group team leader and training assistant for members of the recreation assistant staff.
 Team leadership includes monitoring and coordinating a weekend closing team and assuring team dependability.
 Leaders are expected to demonstrate leadership skills and serve as examples to the recreation assistant crew in all employment aspects.
 The lead recreation assistant also assumes responsibility for programmatic marketing, event promotions, and administrative projects as directed by the recreation center manager.